Debt

 Payday loan businesses lend money to customers, who then owe a debt to the payday loan company.

 Debt is an obligation that requires one party, the debtor, to pay money borrowed or otherwise withheld from another party, the creditor.
 Debt may be owed by a sovereign state or country, local government, company, or an individual.
 Commercial debt is generally subject to contractual terms regarding the amount and timing of repayments of principal and interest.
 Loans, bonds, notes, and mortgages are all types of debt.
-In financial accounting, debt is a type of financial transaction, as distinct from equity.

 The term can also be used metaphorically to cover moral obligations and other interactions not based on a monetary value.
 For example, in Western cultures, a person who has been helped by a second person is sometimes said to owe a "debt of gratitude" to the second person.

 Etymology

 The English term "debt" was first used in the late 13th century and comes by way of Old French from the Latin verb debere, "to owe; to have from someone else."
 The related term "debtor" was first used in English also in the early 13th century.